sorinalinpavel/react-query/README.md

 The project is written in TypeScript and uses CRA, React query, axios mock server and material UI for easier prototyping.

+## Start

+- run yarn in the root folder
+- run yarn build:css to generate tawilwind classes

 ## Functionality

 - Login using email and password and indicate the logged user